Binary Tree Basic and Common Types

 1 5 10

-, and the value of all nodes in the right subtree is greater than 7
+, and all node values in the right subtree are greater than 7

 .
-Similarly, the value of all nodes in the left subtree of node 4
+Similarly, all node values in the left subtree of node 4

-, and the value of all nodes in the right subtree is greater than 4
+, and all node values in the right subtree are greater than 4

 Conversely, the following tree is not a BST: